Josh Powell had gone for an unexpected winter camping trip.

 The trip proved that Josh’s timeline did work.

-On his drive home, Josh said he stopped to wash his minivan at a carwash on the north side of Main Street in Lehi.
-Only one carwash matches his vague description — at the corner of Main Street and 100 East.
+Josh Powell told detective Ellis Maxwell that he’d stopped to wash his minivan at a carwash on the north side of Main Street in Lehi on the way home from the camping trip.
+Only one carwash matches his description.
+It sits at the corner of Main Street and 100 East.

-However, it would have been a wise move if he feared the mud splattered on the wheel wells and body panels might give away exactly where he’d stopped in the West Desert.
+Josh Powell stopping to clean his minivan in Lehi, 30 miles south of his home in West Valley City, didn’t make much sense at that time.
+Slush, salt and grime were still covering the roads thanks to that morning’s snowstorm.
+However, it would have been a wise move if he’d feared mud splattered on the wheel wells and body panels might give away exactly where he’d stopped in the West Desert.

-At the conclusion of their interview, Detective Maxwell asked Josh if he could search his minivan.
+At the conclusion of their interview, detective Ellis Maxwell asked Josh if he could search his minivan.
 Josh agreed.

 The minivan was packed with supplies.
 Those included a shovel, rake, broom, electrical circular saw, folding hand saw, box cutter, gas-powered generator, plastic gas can, space heaters, humidifier, tarps, sled, fire extinguisher and more.

-In particular, Maxwell noticed a plastic tote containing camping supplies.
+In particular, Ellis noticed a plastic tote containing camping supplies.

-“Just ridiculous amounts of unopened camping equipment that you would find in Kmart or Walmart,” Maxwell said.
+“Just ridiculous amounts of unopened camping equipment that you would find in Kmart or Walmart,” Ellis said.
 “This guy has all kinds of stuff back there.”

 The most interesting discovery, though, came from the center console.

 “Then I say to him, I’m like, ‘Josh, why do you have Susan’s cell phone?’”
-Maxwell asked.
+Ellis asked.